iterative/dvc.org/content/docs/user-guide/what-is-dvc.md

   PyTorch, Scipy, etc.) used in the <abbr>project</abbr>.

-- **Easy to use**: DVC is quick to [install](/doc/install) and doesn't require special infrastructure, nor does it depend on APIS or external services.
+- **Easy to use**: DVC is quick to [install](/doc/install) and doesn't require special infrastructure, nor does it depend on APIs or external services.
 It's a stand-alone CLI tool.

   > Git servers, as well as SSH and cloud storage providers are supported,